excalategit/myProjects/Incremental Load/project description.md

 Project Description

-The project covers the initial work of designing a data model and loading data to it as usual but additionally includes the daily utilization of the pipeline with incremental load and its implications.
+The project covers the initial work of designing a data model and loading data to it (as usual) but additionally includes the daily utilization of the data pipeline with incremental load, and its implications.
 The exercise provides a practical insight into the concept of incremental load for the first time.

 Some of the insights gathered are: